tinymce/tinymce-docs/plugins/annotations.md

 ---

 ## Introduction
-The TinyMCE Annotation API provides the ability to add, modify and delete annotations, listen to text selection events, and retrieve all annotations with the same annotation name.
+The TinyMCE Annotation API provides the ability to add/modify/delete annotations, listen to text selection events, and retrieve all annotations with the same annotation name.
+The Annotations API is a part of the TinyMCE core and functions similar to the formatting APIs in TinyMCE core.

+The primary value that the Annotations API provides is that it tags each annotation with a unique identifier(uid) which is accessible via `editor.annotator`.
+This highlights the annotated content and wraps it in annotation markers.
+These markers can either stay in the content or be removed on `getContent`, depending on the user configuration (persistent setting).

 ## Using the Annotator Plugin

-To se tup the TinyMCE Annotation plugin, perform the following procedure:
+To set up the TinyMCE Annotation plugin, perform the following procedure:

 ### 1. Configure the Annotate Button